Binary Curves of small fixed genus and gonality with many rational points: Curves of genus 3

 Proposition~\ref{prop:gengon} shows that a curve $C_{/\FF_2}$ of genus~3 has gonality at most~4.
 The case of a hyperelliptic curve is immediately dispensed with by Theorem~\ref{thm:hyperelliptic}.
 Every other curve of genus~3 is canonically embedded as a quartic curve in $\PP^2$; conversely, the adjunction formula shows that any smooth quartic curve in $\PP^2$ has genus~3.
 (In general, the canonical class is defined over the ground field, so the canonical embedding will be as well.)

 \begin{theorem} $N_2(3,3) = 7$. \end{theorem}

 \begin{proof} Dickson observed that the plane curve

 is the unique nonsingular quartic (up to isomorphism) that passes through all 7 rational points of the projective plane \cite[\S5]{Dickson_Quartics}.
 As it is smooth, it has genus~3.
-Proposition~\ref{prop:genus3_gonality4} shows that $C$ has gonality~3.
+Corollary~\ref{cor:genus3_gonality4} shows that $C$ has gonality~3.
 Thus, $N_2(3,3) \geq 7$.

 For the reverse inequality, let $C$ be any curve of genus~3 and gonality~3, which we may identify with its image in $\PP^2$ under a canonical embedding.
 The projective plane over $\FF_2$ has 7 rational points, so we obtain $N_2(3,3) \leq 7$. \end{proof}